jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

 Further experiments with Java using the JMH testing framework have shown the parallel streams to exhibit inconsistent performance.
 Sometimes executing in ~.375ms indefinitely.
 Sometimes executing that fast for only a few dozens iterations then suddenly taking ~.8ms indefinitely after that.
-Reasons unknown, if you have a JVM expert and have ideas, please email me.
+Reasons unknown, if you are a JVM expert and have ideas, please email me.

 ### Javascript